-Code Enforcement Official(s):
+J. Code Enforcement Official(s):

-Refers to the Police Chief, Chief Building Official, City Planner, Director of the Health Department, the Fire Marshal, the Director of Economic Development, an official from the Public Works Department, and the Corporation Counsel or representatives of these officials acting within their regulatory authority to enforce the Blight Ordinance.
+Refers to the Blight Enforcement Officer(s), Police Chief, Fire Chief Chief Building Official, City Planner, Director of the Torrington Area Health District Department, the Fire Marshal, the Director of Economic Development, an official from the Director of

+Public Works Department, and the Corporation Counsel or representatives of these officials or any of their designees acting within their regulatory authority to enforce the Blight Ordinance.

-Debris:
+K. Debris: